Updated July 27, 2023

-You are qualified for the Magna Carta of Women Special Leave Benefit for Surgery to Treat a Gynecological Disorder if:
+You are qualified for the Magna Carta for Women Special Leave Benefit if:

 - You are a woman (single, separated or married, any age)